NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Monument of Victor Emanuel II and Piazza Venetia

-Costs: entrance to the museum and first viewpoint is free.
-A ticket for the panoramic roof will only set you back €7.
+Costs: access to the museum and first viewing point is free.
+A ticket for the panoramic terrace costs only €7,-.

 Rome - Victor Emanuel II